PYnative

 • Code Editor

-This Python exercise will help you to practice random data generation techniques.
-This exercise question focuses on generating random numbers, choices, and samples using the random module and secrets module.
+This Python exercise will help you practice random data generation techniques.
+This exercise focuses on generating random numbers, choices, and samples using the random module and secrets module.

 Also Read: Python Random Data Generation Quiz